GitaTReNt/GitaTReNt.github.io/content/authors/admin/_index.md

 ## Biography

-Hi, I’m an undergraduate student in Artificial Intelligence at Huazhong University of Science and Technology, with a strong enthusiasm for advancing science through innovative AI models and practical applications.
-Throughout my academic journey, I’ve actively engaged in research that pushes the boundaries of AI in healthcare.
-Currently, I’m working as a visiting student at Peking University, leading a project on EEG-based cross-patient seizure classification with the help of Dr. Haoxuan Li.
-Our work focuses on innovating invariant spatiotemporal representation learning to enhance model robustness across different patient datasets.
-Our recent findings were recognized at NeuroAI @ NeurIPS 2024, an event organized by Yoshua Bengio, a pioneer in the deep learning field and a 2018 Turing Award recipient.
+Hi, I’m an undergraduate student in Artificial Intelligence at Huazhong University of Science and Technology and currently a visiting student at Peking University, where I work with Dr. Haoxuan Li on EEG-based cross-patient seizure classification.
+Our project, which advances robust spatiotemporal representation methods, was recognized at NeuroAI @ NeurIPS 2024, organized by Turing Award recipient Yoshua Bengio.
 Being acknowledged at such a prestigious venue has been a rewarding milestone in my research career.

+My research experience spans image blending, object detection, and AI for Science applications.
+I also interned at LongShine Technology Group, where I gained hands-on experience in Kubernetes cluster management and real-time monitoring.
+I’m passionate about using deep learning and AI to address scientific challenges, particularly in healthcare and neuroscience.

+Outside of research, I enjoy canoeing, wilderness survival, and playing guitar and drums.